0x41424142/0x41424142/README.md

 - X (Twitter): [JNLindsayy](https://x.com/JNLindsayy)
 - My Website: [www.jakelindsay.uk](https://www.jakelindsay.uk)

-## ⚡ Fun fact
+## 👨‍💻 A Bit About Me

 I enjoy working on personal projects and coding in Python.

-When I'm not coding, I like to collect vinyl, build PCs, and watch Baltimore sports.
+When I'm not coding, I like to collect vinyl, build PCs, play guitar and watch Baltimore sports.

 ## Thanks for stopping by!
 Say hi to my cat Cisco!